-How to use 3D models in Articulate Storyline
+How to Incorporate 3D Rotation in Articulate Storyline

-Articulate Storyline is a firm favourite here at 4pt and we’re always looking for ways to create engaging content that can be built using its features.
+Articulate Storyline is a firm favourite here at 4pt.
+In fact, we’re always looking for ways to create engaging content that can be built using its features.

-Using Fuse, the 3D modelling application from Adobe, we came up with the idea of creating a 3D character and linking the output to Articulate Storyline’s slider to create a rotating interaction.
+After experimenting with Fuse, the 3D modelling application from Adobe, we came up with an idea.
+We decided to create a 3D character and attempt to link it to Storyline’s native slider to create a 3D rotating interaction.

-To get started, we created our character in Fuse.
-There are countless options available to customise your model, allowing you to control details such as the height and shape of your character, you can even choose from a range of facial hair options.
+To begin with we created our character in Fuse.
+There are countless options available to customise your model, allowing you to control details such as the height and shape of your character.
+You can even choose from a range of facial hair options.

-Once we were happy with our character the next step was to upload her to Mixamo.
+Once we were happy with our character, the next step was to upload her to Mixamo.
 Mixamo is Adobe’s web-based, auto-rigging software that takes the heavy lifting out of 3D character animation.
-Using Mixamo we were able to choose an animation, in this case a rotation, and apply it to our character, before downloading her in the Collada file format, identified by the .dae file extension.
-The great thing about this file format is that it opens up directly in to Adobe Photoshop, which amongst other things made it really easy to add a background image by simply adding a new layer beneath our character in Photoshop.
+Using Mixamo we were able to choose an animation, in this case a rotation.
+We applied the animation to our character, before downloading her in the Collada file format.
+Collada files can be identified by their .dae file extension.
+The great thing about this file format is that it opens up directly in to Adobe Photoshop, what’s more is that this made it really easy to add a background image by simply adding a new layer beneath our character in Photoshop.

 The next part of the process was to get the character from Photoshop and in to Storyline.
 To do this we had to render our animation.

-In the render settings we opted to export our animation as a Photoshop Image Sequence, using the PNG file format.
-This gave us 49 individual PNG images, each a different view of the rotation.
+In the render settings we chose to export our animation as a Photoshop Image Sequence, using the PNG file format.
+This gave us 49 individual PNG images.
+Each image provided a different view of the rotation.

 Next we inserted the first image from our Photoshop Image Sequence in to Storyline.
-We then edited the state of the image and added the remaining images from the sequence as a series of new states.
+Then we edited the state of the image and added the remaining images from the sequence as a series of new states.

-Now that the images making up the rotation were in Storyline we needed to link them to Storyline’s built-in slider.
+Now that the images we used to make up the rotation were in Storyline, we needed to link them to Storyline’s built-in slider.

 To do this we created a series of triggers to update the variable associated to the slider.
-In essence, every time the slider moves up or down, the associated variable updates and when the variable updates the state of the image changes.
+In essence, every time the slider moves up or down, the associated variable updates.
+In addition, when the variable updates the state of the image changes.

 As impressive as rotating 3D objects are, all the bells and whistles are redundant if they can’t be used to enhance the eLearning experience.
-With that in mind we extended our demo further with interactive markers and a MCQ to provide an example of how to use 3D rotation as an appropriate solution in an eLearning setting.
+With this in mind we extended our demo further by adding interactive markers and a MCQ to provide an example of how to use 3D rotation as an appropriate solution in an eLearning setting.